ShvetaNeginhal/opencv_files/README.md

 # opencv_files

-Basics functions and operations of images and videos using opencv.
+Basics operations on images and videos using opencv library (python).
 Apart from basic operations, it includes
 1) Skin detection
 2) Object Tracking in video